 Dr. Minh-Quan K. Pham is a patent attorney with over ten years of experience in protecting innovations and providing creative legal solutions through a unique combination of perspectives, including as an inventor, a scientist/engineer, an entrepreneur, an examiner, and an attorney.
 Dr. Pham is experienced in all aspects of intellectual property protection, including counseling, prosecution, litigation, licensing, and portfolio management.
 He has represented authors, artists, educators, engineers, physicians, scientists, as well as universities, small companies, and international corporations.
 Prior to his legal practice, Dr. Pham was a patent examiner in group 1600, examining biotechnology patent applications.
 He was also a founder of Chesapeake PERL, a recombinant protein production company.
 Dr. Pham received his B.S. and Ph.D. in Chemical Engineering from the University of Maryland, and his J.D. from the Georgetown University Law Center.

 Dr. Peter Soltani is a native of greater Washington, D.C. and has been involved in the medical device and diagnostics space for nearly 20 years.
 Peter’s early career involved technology innovation involving semiconductor and optical materials for energy conversion and imaging.
-He joined Hologic, Inc., a women’s health focus medical device and diagnostics company, in 2000 to lead their digital x-ray capture technology development, and eventually lead its global Women’s Health business segment.
-Notable accomplishment included helping develop Hologic’s digital mammography platform, now the leading product of its kind, the development and commercialization of the first 3D digital mammography system for early cancer detection, as well as innovations in tumor biopsy, tumor characterization, and surgical devices.
-Peter joined Siemens Medical Solutions in 2014 to lead its North American Healthcare Services business, helping develop solutions to meet the changing and complex needs of the healthcare delivery market.
-Peter joined Beckman-Coulter Diagnostics (a Danaher company) in January 2016 as Senior Vice President and General Manager, and leads its Hematology and Urine Analysis businesses based out of Miami, FL.
-Peter is a Maryland alumni, holding a BS in Chemistry (’83) and Ph.D. in Materials Science & Engineering (’94).
+He joined Hologic, Inc., a women’s health focused medical device company, in 2000, where he led the company’s Women’s Health business segment.
+Notable accomplishments included helping develop Hologic’s digital mammography platform, and development and commercialization of the first 3D digital mammography system for early cancer detection.
+Peter joined Siemens Medical Solutions between 2014-2016 to lead its North American Healthcare Services business, helping develop solutions to meet the changing and complex needs of the healthcare delivery market.
+Peter has been with Beckman Coulter Diagnostics, Inc. (a Danaher company) since early 2016, leading its Hematology and Urine Analysis businesses.

 Dr. Adam Steel is the R&D Engineering Leader for Molecular and Microbiology platforms for Becton Dickenson’s Diagnostic Systems business unit.
 He leads a team of over 100 engineers across the disciplines of Mechanical, Electrical, Software, Systems, and Test Engineering.
 Adam is a member of the Molecular Leadership Team and works closely with business leaders in that capacity to drive new growth opportunities via technology and product development.
 He has been Vice President of R&D Product Development and GPDS since 2016.
 Adam received a B.S. in Chemistry and Mathematics from Gettysburg College and a Ph.D. in Analytical Chemistry from the University of Maryland, College Park.
 He has several U.S. and worldwide patents and has published over 20 papers.